tinymce/tinymce-docs/advanced/creating-a-skin.md

 > Tip: You can change the TinyMCE config in `modules/oxide/src/demo/index.html` to suit your particular use case.

-To style interface elements in the content, such as selection color, drag handles, table of contents, bookmarks etc, copy variables to `modules/oxide/src/less/skins/ui/<skin-name>/content.less` or `content.inline.less` (if inline mode is being used).

 ## Creating a content CSS file

-To update the appearance of the content within the editor, such as headings, quotes, lists etc you create a content css.
+To update the appearance of the content within the editor, such as headings, quotes, lists, etc... you create a content css.
 These are located in `modules/oxide/src/less/skin/content/`

 1. Create a folder in `modules/oxide/src/less/skins/content/` and create a `content.less` file in it.
 Alternatively, you can duplicate any of the existing content css.
 2. Start the development server using the terminal command yarn oxide-start.
 If you already have the server running, you need to restart it to make it recognize your new skin using ctrl-c and then start it again.
-3. Add the relevant element selectors for the desired use case such as `h1` to `h6`, `a`, `blockquote`, `code`, `table`, etc.
+3. Add the relevant element selectors for the desired use case such as `h1` to `h6`, `a`, `blockquote`, `code`, `table`, etc...

 ## Moving the skin into TinyMCE